Jock (stereotype): Academics and athletics

 The general perception that athletes are unintelligent is derived from the idea that athletic and academic success are mutually exclusive.
 Prior to 1990, many researchers were critical with respect to the impact of extracurricular activities and athletics in particular on education.
-According to the so-called "Zero Sum Model", education and extracurriculars compete for student's time.
+Education and extracurriculars compete for student's time.
 However, later studies present a strong evidence that athletic or cultural extracurricular activities in school would increase school attendance, self-confidence, grade (in some instance), and college attendance but would reduce performance in standardized test.

-Despite the fact that many schools recruit for sports, they put stipulations in place that require student athletes to maintain minimum academic grade in order to maintain their scholarships.
+Schools often put stipulations in place that require student athletes to maintain minimum academic grade in order to maintain their scholarships.
 Schools recruit students to their athletic teams, but require a student maintain a certain grade-point average (GPA) in order to have the scholarship renewed.
 For many young athletes, this is imperative as they could not afford higher education on their own.
-Therefore, they balance enough study to remain eligible with the demands of their sport.
+Therefore, they need to balance enough study to remain eligible with the demands of their sport.

 At the college level in the United States, the NCAA does have some education requirements that must be met for high school students to play in a Division I school, and to be eligible for a scholarship.
-The most recent standards passed by the NCAA, which will apply to all incoming college freshmen beginning with the class of 2016, requires that 16 core high school courses be completed by the student-athlete, 7 of which must be either math, science, or English, and 10 of those 16 classes must be completed prior to their senior year of high school.
-As well, the students must graduate high school with a minimum 2.3 GPA (up from the 2.0 GPA requirement that was in place prior to these new standards).
-Such requirements have been debated for years, however.
+The most recent standards passed by the NCAA, which have applied to all incoming college freshmen since the class of 2016, requires that 16 core high school courses be completed by the student-athlete, 7 of which must be either math, science, or English, and 10 of those 16 classes must be completed prior to their senior year of high school.
+As well, the students must graduate high school with a minimum 2.3 GPA, up from the 2.0 GPA requirement that was in place prior to these new standards.
+Such requirements have been debated for years.